What Is a Caregiver?

 - Take breaks when you feel overwhelmed.

-- Talk to a counselor.
+- Talk to a counselor about your anxieties.

 - Join a caregiver support group.

-It’s OK to Grieve
+It’s Okay to Grieve

 Support for Mesothelioma Caregivers